sammchardy/python-idex/README.rst

 Earn staking rewards on your idle IDEX tokens from IDEX trade fees while also contributing to the decentralization of IDEX and robustness of the platform.

-Delegate them to `everday-chicken` node in the `IDEX v3 delegate portal <https://exchange.idex.io/rewards/staking/delegate>`_ with one click.
+Delegate them to `everyday-chicken` node in the `IDEX v3 delegate portal <https://exchange.idex.io/rewards/staking/delegate>`_ with one click.

 Donate